gulachek/esmakefile/README.md

-# i❤️make (iheartmake)
+# esmakefile

-i❤️make is a JavaScript build system inspired by Make.
+esmakefile is a JavaScript build system inspired by Make.
 It's intended to provide the power and flexibility of javascript for creating a cross-platform make-like build system, consisting of buildable targets in a dependency tree.

-The primary goal of i❤️make is to provide lower level tools and concepts that Make provides, only extending where the author deems useful.
+The primary goal of esmakefile is to provide lower level tools and concepts that Make provides, only extending where the author deems useful.
 Hence the familiar terminology of rules, targets, prerequisites, and recipes is used.
 It's expected that higher level tools will be built on top of this system to make building projects